 - and that children need to feel competent, useful, and

 appreciated in their families and in their communities of peers.

-Group Time IS a teacher-directed period of our day, a twenty-minute to half-hour period at the end of each of the morning and afternoon sessions.
+Group Time IS a teacher-directed period of our day, a twenty-minute period at the end of each morning and beginning of each afternoon.
 In the mornings, we think a short time of enjoyable togetherness (songs, dancing, games, discussions, stories) helps build community.
 In the afternoon we put more emphasis on kindergarten readiness skills—listening and teamwork practices, literacy and numeracy games, and fine and large motor exercises.

 We gear all our groups toward helping our children develop social and emotional literacy and body awareness and control.
 Blue Boy Stories (collaborative stories about school situations) and Yoga are regular features.